 Cascade is the leading voice for free-market environmentalism in Oregon.
-What’s that, you say?
-Isn’t that concept an oxymoron?
-Not at all.
-Improved environmental quality goes hand-in-hand with economic prosperity, and both flourish when property rights are respected and the rule of law enforced.
+It might sound like a contradiction, but it actually makes sense.
+Improved environmental quality goes hand-in-hand with economic prosperity, and both flourish when property rights are respected.

 The free market is the greatest system for allocating scarce resources, an ideal at the heart of environmental ethics.
 Rather than forcing behavior change, we promote unique technological solutions that reduce environmental impact while respecting individuals’ freedom.